sealingtech/EDCOP/docs/installation_guide.rst

 Prerequisites
 =============
 In order to begin to install EDCOP the following will be needed:

 #.
-A workstation with Git, Docker and Make installed in order to build the image.
-So far it has been tested to build with both Mac and Linux.
-Docker can be installed here https://docs.docker.com/install/

-#.
 Two or more servers that support the following specs: